 - Early check-in / Late check-out, subject to availability

 Alila Villas Uluwatu is a superb resort at the southern tip of Bali.
 The lobby is the first place you see when you arrive, and it offers a sneak preview of the beautiful pool and the ocean beyond.

-To make things even better, the bathrooms are overloaded with high-quality amenities from separate For Him and For Her shower suppliers, to a bathtub box containing sun tanning oil, after sun cooling gel, insect repellent, signature sunscreen, purifying mask, and a bottle of aromatic bubble bath liquid.
+To make things even better, the bathrooms are overloaded with high-quality amenities from separate For Him and For Her shower suppliers to a bathtub box containing sun tanning oil, after sun cooling gel, insect repellent, signature sunscreen, purifying mask, and a bottle of aromatic bubble bath liquid.
 There is also a pillow mist spray, which acts as a sleeping aid by the bedside!

 All villas are beautifully designed, featuring contemporary designs with various Balinese elements, such as wood, water, stone, and rattan.
 The open plan design also allows natural light and the sea breeze to come into the room.
 All villas have their own private pool, which occupies the back half of the unit, along with an outdoor cabana and table.

 In the grounds between the restaurants, there is a long 50-meter cliff-side infinity pool with many chairs and cabanas to lounge or tan, perfect for an Instagrammable honeymoon photo!
-One of the two picturesque overhanging cliff-side platforms serves as an extended lounge space for guests to chill and sip cool drinks while admiring the turquoise Indian Ocean, which stretches to the horizon.
+One of the two picturesque overhanging cliff-side platforms serves as an extended lounge space for guests to chill and sip cool drinks while admiring the turquoise Indian Ocean, stretching to the horizon.
 There is also a pathway next to the platform, which leads almost 700 steps down the cliff to a stretch of pristine private beach.

 At the edge of the hotel is another overhanging clifftop platform, explicitly used for weddings and functions.
 A dramatic platform offering gorgeous views of the Ocean, Alila Uluwatu is a trendy and superb choice for breathtaking weddings.